Your Top Free Resource

 A gift in your will or living trust.
-You can leave a legacy at KCET by donating property to us through your will or living trust.
+You can leave a legacy at KCET by donating property to KCET through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by KCET, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by KCET, consider making a gift in their name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of KCET will last forever.